brianary/scripts/README.md

 - **[Get-Dns.ps1](Get-Dns.ps1)**: Looks up DNS info, given a hostname or address.
 - **[Get-EnumValues.ps1](Get-EnumValues.ps1)**: Returns the possible values of the specified enumeration.
 - :up: **[Get-FrenchRepublicanDate.ps1](Get-FrenchRepublicanDate.ps1)**: Returns a date and time converted to the French Republican Calendar.
+- :new: **[Get-GitFileMetadata.ps1](Get-GitFileMetadata.ps1)**: Returns the creation and last modification metadata for a file in a git repo.
 - **[Get-Html.ps1](Get-Html.ps1)**: Gets elements from a web response by tag name.
 - **[Get-IisLog.ps1](Get-IisLog.ps1)**: Easily query IIS logs.
 - **[Get-LibraryVulnerabilityInfo.ps1](Get-LibraryVulnerabilityInfo.ps1)**: Get the list of module/package/library vulnerabilities from the RetireJS or SafeNuGet projects.